Fapannen/ml-dockers/README.md

 # Workflow

 - Setup the environment with `./setup_environment.sh`
 	- If this is your first setup, either leave `docker/dockerenv.sh` as is, or delete it.
+	  If you are leaving it as is, you have to install NVIDIA Container Toolkit manually.
 - `cd docker`
 - `./build.sh`
 - `./run.sh` - Enjoy the image.